kyma-project/website/content/blog-posts/2019-04-08-release-notes-0.9/index.md

 See the overview of all changes in this release:

 - [Application Connector](#application-connector) - Connector Service enhancements and extensions
-- [Console](#console) - Console views that display documentation use the new Headless CMS, new Log UI available in the Console UI
+- [Console](#console) - Console views that display documentation use the new Headless CMS
 - [Core and Supporting](#core-and-supporting) - Kyma Headless CMS as the default solution for handling documentation
 - [Eventing](#eventing) - Knative Eventing enabled by default, improved security, alerting and monitoring added
 - [Installation](#installation) - `Xip.io` wildcard as the default DNS solution, test runner for the Kyma upgrade